pivotal/docs-tap/learning-center/runtime-environment/workshop-definition.md

 - `session_ <!-- Use dashes for spacing in placeholders, not underscores. -->namespace` - The namespace created for and bound to the workshop instance.
 This is the namespace unique to the session and where a workshop can create its own resources.
 - `environment_ <!-- Use dashes for spacing in placeholders, not underscores. -->name` - The name of the workshop environment.
 Currently this is the same as the name of the namespace for the workshop environment.
-Don't rely on their being the same and use the most appropriate to cope with any future<!-- Only document what exists.
-There are legal ramifications to making promises. --> change.
+Don't rely on their being the same, and use the most appropriate to cope with any potential change.
 - `workshop_ <!-- Use dashes for spacing in placeholders, not underscores. -->namespace` - The namespace for the workshop environment.
 This is the namespace where all deployments of the workshop instances are created and where the service account that the workshop instance runs as exists.